Auricularia heimuer: Description

 Fruitbodies are gelatinous, ear-shaped, and laterally attached to wood.
 They are up to 12 cm across and 1.5 mm thick.
 The upper surface is finely tomentose, coloured fawn to reddish brown when fresh, and coloured grey-brown when dry.
 The colour of cultivated specimens is often darker.
 The spore-producing underside is smooth to slightly veined, coloured pinkish buff when fresh, and coloured purplish grey when dry.

 Microscopic features

-The basidia are cylindrical, 40-65 x 3-6.5 μm, with three transverse septa.
-The basidiospores are allantoid (sausage shaped), 11-13 x 4-5 μm.
-Hairs on the upper surface are 50-150 x 4-6,5 μm.
+The basidia are cylindrical, 40–65 x 3–6.5 μm, with three transverse septa.
+The basidiospores are allantoid (sausage shaped), 11–13 x 4–5 μm.
+Hairs on the upper surface are 50–150 x 4–6,5 μm.
 When cross-sectioned, a medulla (a central band of parallel hyphae) is normally present.

 Similar species

-The Asian Auricularia villosula is very similar, but distinguishable microscopically by its shorter hairs (30-70 μm long).
+The Asian Auricularia villosula is very similar, but distinguishable microscopically by its shorter hairs (30–70 μm long).
 Some strains of heimuer cultivated in China have proved to be A. villosula.
-The European Auricularia auricula-judae is superficially similar, but it is not as dark as cultivated A. heimuer and microscopically distinguishable by its larger basidia and spores, the latter measuring 14.5-18 x 5-6 μm.
+The European A. auricula-judae is superficially similar, but it is not as dark as cultivated A. heimuer and microscopically distinguishable by its larger basidia and spores, the latter measuring 14.5–18 x 5–6 μm.
 Fruitbodies of both these species lack a medulla when cross-sectioned.